rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 Now configure the master HPC node by creating a host file.
-To do this, ensure that you are logged in to the first node over SSH and create the following file, where <Your Server IP> is the IP address you used to SSH into the machine:
+To do this, ensure that you are logged in to the first node over SSH and create the following file, where `<Your Server IP>` is the IP address that you used to SSH into the machine:

     cd ~/
     echo <Your Server IP> >> mpi_hosts